nazmus-ashrafi/AIEmailCoach-WebApp/DEVLOG.md

 <!-- Nov 11, 2025 -->

-git commit -m “feat: add email inbox page with dark theme and backend integration”
+git commit -m "feat: add email inbox page with dark theme and backend integration"

 ### What I Built
 	•	Created a React frontend page (app/emails/page.tsx) to display emails fetched from the FastAPI backend.